 Once your ferry has deposited you and your chariot on the open road, you’ll get that tingle of excitement as you wonder what’s out there.
 Here are a few suggestions.

-Arriving in Cork, you can travel along the Wild Atlantic Way all the way up to Donegal, returning home via Larne in County Antrim.
+Cork, you can travel along the Wild Atlantic Way all the way up to Donegal, returning home via Larne in County Antrim.
 The Wild Atlantic Way morphs into the equally recommended Causeway Coastal Route.
 So if you’re not in a rush home, this last detour before you catch your return ferry from Belfast is a definite must-do.

-Arriving in Wexford or Dublin, perhaps?
+Wexford or Dublin, perhaps?
 Skip west across to the lunar landscape of the Burren and the Cliffs of Moher.
 Or even start your trip just outside Dublin and Dun Laoghaire ports by heading south to the Sally Gap and Wicklow, the Garden of Ireland.

 Marion and Robert certainly appreciated the views: “The scenery is ravishing.
 Ranging from small hills and the highest sea cliffs in Europe to lush green pastures, ancient gnarled trees and moss-grown stones that could have come straight from the Shire in Lord of the Rings.